Level of Study

 Compulsory Assignments and Attendance

 Students must attend at least 75 % of the lectures/seminars (including digital teaching) in order to be eligible for assessment in this course.

 In the course of the semester, students are required to get approval of an oral presentation on a topic related to the curriculum of approx. 15 min.
 Students devise their presentations in conjunction with the instructor.
 Manuscripts of the presentation are to be handed in at the time of the presentation.

 Mandatory assignments are valid for one additional semester following the semester of instruction.

 Forms of Assessment

-In the fall semester 2020, the form of assessment has been changed from four-hour written examination to three-days take-home exam, as a measure to prevent transmission of the corona virus.
-All aids/support materials are allowed during the take-home exam.
+In the spring semester 2021, the form of assessment has been changed from school exam to a three-days (1500 ord) home exam with a final digital oral exam, as a measure to prevent transmission of the corona virus.

 Examination Support Material